We noticed that you are based in the - click here to visit our USA website. US

 The Thames River

 Perhaps surprisingly, the Thames is not the UK's longest river.
 That accolade goes to The River Severn which is about 8km longer than the Thames at 354 km.
 Despite this, the Thames is by far the most famous of the UK's rivers due to its illustrious past.
 Since pre-historic times, the river has been a vital and very busy highway of boats of all kinds of sizes and shapes, moving products and goods of all varieties.
-The moving of goods and passengers lead to London's prosperity and the international acclaim that it still enjoys to this day.
-Nowadays the vessels on the Thames are there for recreational purposes, but the traffic is still considerable with barges, canoes, kayaks and small boats all regularly making their way up and down the river.
+The moving of goods and passengers led to London's prosperity and the international acclaim that it still enjoys to this day.
+Nowadays, the vessels on the Thames are there for recreational purposes, but the traffic is still considerable with barges, canoes, kayaks and small boats all regularly making their way up and down the river.

 Oxford